-A Roadmap of Recommendations (Link to 34 recommendations for action)
+A Roadmap of Recommendations

-34 recommendations for action are categorized into four main areas:
+Thirty-four recommendations for action are categorized into four main areas:

-- 1. Follow Me: How Toronto Seniors Housing Corporation can advance an understanding of the what, when and where of services and supports for person-centred ageing in place - 2.
-Building Community: How Toronto Seniors Housing Corporation could develop a building-specific understanding of senior tenants needs and preferences

-- 3. A Working Network: How Toronto Seniors Housing Corporation can create a framework that enables tenants to provide input into system-level planning that affects their health and wellness - 4.
+- Follow Me: How Toronto Seniors Housing Corporation can advance an understanding of the what, when and where of services and supports for person-centred ageing in place - 2.
+Building Community: How Toronto Seniors Housing Corporation could develop a building-specific understanding of senior tenants needs and preferences - 3.
+A Working Network: How Toronto Seniors Housing Corporation can create a framework that enables tenants to provide input into system-level planning that affects their health and wellness - 4.
 Mechanisms for Accountability: How Toronto Seniors Housing Corporation can address insufficient responses to seniors' concerns that threaten wellbeing and erode trust